SZABIST Announces ZAB Artificial Intelligence CUP 2024 - UrduPoint

 According to an official of the university, the challenge will involve implementing ML/DL models to achieve high accuracy on provided datasets.

 The teams consisting of two students each may participate.
-The intending participants can register through filling out the registration form available at the following link: https://forms.
+The intending participants can register by filling out the registration form available at the following link: https://forms.

 gle/js8vFWZhqm19XB896

 The deadline for on-spot registration is November 29.
-The exciting prizes and souvenirs will be given to the top three performing teams.
+Exciting prizes and souvenirs will be given to the top three performing teams.

 Participants, organized in teams of two, will tackle complex datasets and build ML/DL models to achieve high accuracy within a timed, three-hour contest session.
 This challenging format is designed to foster innovation, teamwork, and practical problem-solving skills in real-world AI applications.